 Murder & Mayhem This two-hour tour introduces some of Sleepy Hollow Cemetery’s fallen angels and colorful incidents.
 Join us by lantern light as we meet both victims and perpetrators: the flamboyant businesswoman branded “the wickedest woman in New York,” a debonair counterfeiter, the scene of a grave robbery, victims of “the Mad Murderer of Sleepy Hollow,” a brotherly murder-suicide, and the celebrated opera singer who was alleged to have assaulted, extorted, and killed various of her seven husbands.
 Subject matter is not suitable for children.
 Meeting point: North Gate (540 N. Broadway, Sleepy Hollow)

 The Good, the Bad and the Unusual Join Sara Mascia and Tara Van Tassell of our local historical society as they discover our colorful local residents and some of our world famous inhabitants.
-You’ll visit author Washington Irving, self-styled frontiersman Alfred Weed, poet and eccentric Minna Irving, business owner and social activist Amanda Foster, wealthy industrialists William Rockefeller and John Archbold, labor leader Samuel Gompers, and many others all by the light of kerosene lanterns.
+You’ll visit author Washington Irving, self-styled frontiersman Alfred Weed, poet and eccentric Minna Irving, business owner and social activist Amanda Foster, wealthy industrialists William Rockefeller and John Archbold, labor leader Samuel Gompers, and many others all by the light of kerosene lanterns on this two-hour tour.
 Yes, Tara is a real Van Tassell, and she may even dish on her famous family!
 Meeting point: North Gate (540 N. Broadway, Sleepy Hollow)

 Purchase by phone: 1-888-71-TICKETS Monday-Friday, 9AM to 9PM EST.